SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Here we naturally arrive at the big question of inclusivity.

-How do you handle the tradeoff between being inclusive/selective?
+How do you handle the trade-off between being inclusive/selective?

 Pros of being selective: